Is 'Back To The Future 4' Happening? Here's What We Know

 “As I’ve said many times, the characters in Back to the Future are my family, my children.
 You don’t sell your kids into prostitution.”

-In addition, while the idea was never ruled out by director Robert Zemeckis, he previously admitted the movie didn’t happen because he didn’t have an idea for it.
+In addition, while the idea was never ruled out by director Robert Zemeckis, he previously admitted the movie didn’t happen because he didn’t have a concept for it.

 “If I had an idea that I could have pitched to Bob [Gale] with a straight face, we would have made it,” he said.